|

-OK just about sums this lens up.
-Although it’s better made than the Canon 18-55 EFS, if I had to choose, I’d rather put up with the plastic Canon product.
+Although I’m a big fan of Sigma lenses, the Sigma 18-50 3.5-5.6 is not one of their best.
+It’s OK, but although it’s better made than the Canon 18-55 EFS, if I had to choose, I’d rather put up with the plastic Canon product.

-Performance is quite similar to the Sony / Minolta 18-70, as in not that good really, and for Nikon buyers It’s not even close to either the build or optical quality of the Nikon 18-70mm f3.5-4.5 DX.
+Performance is quite similar to the Sony / Minolta 18-70, as in not that good, so that’s not really a compliment, and for Nikon buyers It’s not even close to either the build or optical quality of the Nikon 18-70mm, or 18-105 DX.

-To be fair to Sigma this isn’t an expensive lens, and for snapshots on the beach and small prints, it would be fine, but I’d say if you’re spending the money on a DSLR you’ll want something better.
-The much more expensive Sigma 18-50 f2.8 is reputedly excellent.
-Otherwise stick with the kit lenses - especially if you’re buying Nikon where their 18-70 DX is where your cash should go.
+To be fair to Sigma this isn’t an expensive lens, and for snapshots on the beach and small prints, it would be fine, but it’s not better, or cheaper than most kit lenses.
+My advice would be to stick with the manufacturer’s kit lenses - especially if you’re buying Nikon where their 18-70 DX is where your cash should go.

 Not Recommended